Code modernization strategies for short-range non-bonded molecular dynamics simulations: Introduction

-To address this, we investigate the use of SIMD vectorization and multithreaded task-based parallelism to improve the performance of ESPResSo++ on modern multi-core CPUs.
+To address this, we apply SIMD vectorization and multithreaded task-based parallelism to improve the performance of ESPResSo++ on modern multi-core CPUs.
 We specifically focus on molecular dynamics simulations involving short-range non-bonded forces whose calculations take up a significant portion of the total simulation time and can benefit the most from these additional layers of parallelism.

 First, we maximize the utilization of wider vector registers through SIMD vectorization.
 SIMD, which stands for single instruction multiple data, allows a single instruction to simultaneously process multiple vector elements whose size depends on the bit length of registers known as the SIMD width \citep{watanabe2019simd}.
-For example, Intel has been developing instruction set extensions over the years including Streaming SIMD Extensions (SSE) which support 128-bit registers, Advanced Vector Extensions (AVX) for 256-bit registers, and AVX-512 for 512-bit registers.
-These are often provided as functions called intrinsics which can be invoked directly from the source code but whose availability may vary among different architectures \citep{intelintrinsics}.
-To benefit from these extensions while retaining code portability, other approaches can be used such as directives that give the compiler hints about vectorizable loops \citep{intelcpp} and libraries that implement generalized high-level abstractions to the underlying intrinsics such as the Vc library \citep{kretz2012vc}.
+For example, Intel has been developing extensions of the x86\_64 instruction set over the years including Streaming SIMD Extensions (SSE) which support 128-bit registers, Advanced Vector Extensions~2 (AVX) for 256-bit registers, and AVX-512 for 512-bit registers.
+These are often provided as low-level functions called intrinsics which can be invoked directly from the source code but whose availability may vary among different architectures\footnote{\url{https://software.intel.com/sites/landingpage/IntrinsicsGuide}}.
+To benefit from these extensions while retaining code portability, other approaches can be used such as directives that give hints to the compiler about vectorizable loops such as \texttt{\#pragma vector} provided by Intel\footnote{\url{https://software.intel.com/content/dam/develop/external/us/en/documents/cpp\_compiler\_classic.pdf}} and \texttt{\#pragma omp simd} from OpenMP\footnote{\url{https://www.openmp.org/spec-html/5.1/openmp.html}}, and libraries that implement generalized high-level abstractions to the underlying intrinsics such as the Vc library \citep{kretz2012vc}.
+SIMD optimizations can improve the performance of MD simulations independent of the application domain and we have evaluated their impact based on a standard Lennard-Jones fluid simulation and a polymer melt simulation running on a single node as benchmarks.